 Go on Free Tours

 In many major cities around the world, such as New York and Paris, you can take advantage of free tours, which will show you all of the main highlights of the cities themselves, as well as enabling you to learn about the cities’ culture.
 In addition, you will also be able to meet all sorts of interesting people who can teach you so much more that the tour guides may not actually know!

 If you’re thinking of going to Europe and traveling by train, it’s important to note that train tickets there are typically up to 50% cheaper when you book two weeks or more in advance.
 Furthermore, it’s also a good idea to consider a rail pass if you’re going on a tour instead of traveling from one point to another.
 This is something that can save you hundreds of dollars, and it also allows you to book your train travel with a specific amount of rides or even a pre-set amount of time.

 Use Coupons and Travel Discounts

-A great way to save some extra money on your next vacation is to use travel coupons and discounts at websites such as Mamma that offer discounts on most online travel retailers.
+A great way to save some extra money on your next vacation is to use travel coupons and discounts at websites that offer discounts on most online travel retailers.
 This is a great way to save big on expenses such as flights, accommodations and rental cars!